cactus-collective/cactus-collective.github.io/ideas-workshop.md

 ## WHO IS CACTUS COLLECTIVE?

 We are intersectional feminists working to build a network of people who are interested in radical change in the tech industry, and connecting with people who would benefit from such change.
 This workshop is just one little piece of that effort.

+## WHY ONLY UK PARTICIPANTS?

+This event is funded by [The National Lottery Community Fund](https://www.tnlcommunityfund.org.uk/) with the requirement to support the UK intersectional feminists tech community.
+We will run this workshop again for a broader community if this event is successful and we see there is interest.